Elfn/JAVA8/notes.md

 These design patterns are specifically concerned with communication between objects.
 #####J2EE Patterns
 These design patterns are specifically concerned with the presentation tier.
 These patterns are identified by Sun Java Center.
+#####STRING
+Most use built in object of Java, used for text operation it includes char Array and Utility methods

+-It is immutable because all text operations will not be done on the original string -So we have to assign the result of operations to another string variable(in the stack memory) to make it persistent